 - Obtain a Canadian passport;

-- Obtain a driver’s licence, an enhanced driver’s licence or an enhanced identity card;
+- Obtain a driver’s license, an enhanced driver’s license, or an enhanced identity card;

 What documents are accepted as proof of citizenship?

 The following documents are recognized by Citizenship and Immigration Canada (CIC) as proof of citizenship.
 Some government departments or agencies may not accept all the documents listed below and may require additional documents.